 A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
 In most instances, your premium will double with a DUI.
 According to CarInsurance.com, in some states, rates can increase by 75% after the first DUI and up to 155% after a second.

-Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Arizona:
+Finding affordable coverage (or any coverage) will become more difficult after a DUI.
+Still, according to our data, these are the best insurers for seniors with a DUI in Arizona:

 CompanyAnnual rates with DUI first offenseMonthly rates with DUI first offense